chinguyen1010/chinguyen1010/README.md

 Hackathons portfolio: https://devpost.com/lchinguyen

-Interested: CS, DS, Neuroscience, Engineering
+Activities: CS, DS, Neuroscience, Engineering
 <!--
 **chinguyen1010/chinguyen1010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.